top of page

 Screenshot 2023-10-23 at 1.20.52 PM.png

-District 398 Judge Keno Vasquez (IN) up for re-election 2024.
+District 398 Judge Keno Vasquez (IN) Unopposed.
+Up for re-election 2024.
 Bachelors Degree from Texas A&M, J.D. from Texas Southern University, Thurgood Marshall School of Law.
 After graduation he entered his own private practice, Law office of L.Keno Vasquez, His memberships include American Bar Association, the Hidalgo County Bar Association, Hidalgo County Young Lawyers Association, the Texas Criminal Defense Lawyers Association, Rio Grande Valley Food Bank, the Diamond Athletic Booster Club, and Relay For Life.

 Source: https://trellis.law/judge/librado.keno.vasquez